 In a large cast iron skillet, warm to medium-low heat and add in the oil and the garlic grated or very finely chopped.
 Cook for about 5-8 minutes being careful not to brown the garlic too much.

 Drain the sausage onto paper towels to remove the oil.
-Then add in the pepper to cook and soften for just a few minutes.
+Then add in the pepper to cook and soften for just a few minutes, then remove.

-Spoon the sauce onto the crust, then top with cheese, cooked sausage, and peppers.
+Spoon the sauce onto the crust, then top with cheese, cooked sausage, and peppers – cooking for about 5 minutes.

 Put into the oven for 20 minutes, or until the edges brown & the bottom crisps.